dhutapratama/docs/broadcasting.md

 BROADCAST_DRIVER=ably
 ```

-Finally, you are ready to install and configure [Laravel Echo](#client-side-installation), which will receive the broadcast events on the client-side.
+Finally, you are ready to install and configure [Lets Echo](#client-side-installation), which will receive the broadcast events on the client-side.

 <a name="open-source-alternatives"></a>
 ### Open Source Alternatives